 - Try to avoid valleys where cold air may settle

-Camping in valleys, bowls, or depressions may also expose your tent location to colder than necessary air currents.
+Camping in valleys, bowls, or depressions may also expose your tent to colder air currents.
 Avalanche and flood danger (in some areas) aside, valley floors tend to capture the denser cold air at night.
 Camping at an elevation midway between a peak and valley tends to be a safe bet in most situations.

 Part of being a skilled, competent, and confident backpacker is understanding and mastering your equipment.